Kairotic/liveloom/paper/paper.md

 There is much to follow the preliminary work introduced here.
-This paper has purposefully focussed on understanding of weave from the perspective of live coding, taking care to have respect for this ancient craft.
-It could be however that weaving practice could benefit from such a computer language interface.
-Whereas
+This paper has purposefully focussed on understanding of weave from the perspective of live coding, taking care to have respect for this technologically craft that has developed since Ancient times.
+It could be however that weaving practice could benefit from such a computer language interface, for example replacing the current relatively time-consuming process of uploading bitmap images whenever the pattern is changed on a TC2 loom.
+Introducing 'real' weavers to the live loom would undoubtedly also turn up valueable criticism of its design.
+Furthermore while some hands-on workshops have already been conducted, more involved long-form work with workshop participants are needed to explore the possibilities of the loom in helping people explore the complexities and possibilities of handweaving.

 # Acknowledgements

-I am grateful for all the input and feedback from colleagues and workshop participants in this work.

-This research is conducted by the PENELOPE project, with funding from the European Research Council (ERC) under the Horizon 2020 research and innovation programme of the European Union, grant agreement No 682711.
+Removed for peer review.

 # References